List of Pose characters: Patty Bowes

 Patty Bowes (portrayed by Kate Mara) is Stan's wife, who stays at home and takes care of their children while he goes to work.
 She finds about Stan's affair through Matt and decides to pay a visit to Angel, eventually learning that she is a trans woman.
 She then confronts Stan and kicks him out of their house, despite having visited couples therapy.

 Despite appearing in the main cast of the first season, the character does not appear in the second or third season.

 Matt Bromley

-Matt Bromley (portrayed by James Van Der Beek) is an employee at Trump Tower, who interviews Stan for a job offer.
+Matt Bromley (portrayed by James Van Der Beek) is an employee at Trump Tower, who interviews Stan for a job.
 Due to their similar upbringing, Matt and Stan quickly befriend, but their friendship turns into rivalry when Stan is promoted to a higher position within their workplace.
 In revenge, Matt tells Patty about Stan's affair with Angel, leading to a physical fight between the two men.

 Despite appearing in the main cast of the first season, the character does not appear in the second or third season.